weaviate/weaviate-io/developers/weaviate/current/getting-started/import.md

 }
 ```

 If you see something like the result above - congratulations!
-You have built a fully functioning Weaviate database and populated it with data 🚀🎉.
+You have a fully functioning instance of Weaviate with data 🚀🎉.

 Now you are ready to start asking some big questions to Weaviate.

-> For importing large datasets, creating an optimized import strategy will make a big difference in import time.
+> 💡 Note: For importing large datasets, creating an optimized import strategy will make a big difference in import time.
 So please read our tips below on [data import best practices](#data-import---best-practices) if this is the case for you.

 ## Recap